p2/OAuth2/README.md

     // or in your settings:
     "headers": ["Accept": "application/json, text/plain"]

+Some sites (e.g. Slack) validate the User-Agent string against supported browser versions, which may not match WebKit's default in embedded mode.
+The embedded mode User-Agent may be overriden with:

+    oauth2.customUserAgent = "Version/15.6.1 Safari"
+    // or in your settings:
+    "custom_user_agent": "Your string of choice"

 Starting with version 2.0.1 on iOS 9, `SFSafariViewController` will be used for embedded authorization.
 Starting after version 4.2, on iOS 11 (`SFAuthenticationSession`) and iOS 12 (`ASWebAuthenticationSession`), you can opt-in to these newer authorization session view controllers: